 Safe and Private

 Keeping one’s personal and financial information secure has always been a top priority for anybody using cryptocurrency.
 The blockchain ledger relies on a series of complex mathematical challenges.
-This means that bitcoin transactions are more secure than those made through traditional electronic means.
+This means that Bitcoin transactions are more secure than those made through traditional electronic means.
 Also, the pseudonyms used by cryptocurrencies provide more security and privacy since they are not associated with a specific user or account information.

 Being decentralized is a big advantage of cryptocurrencies.
 Several cryptocurrencies are controlled before they are put into the market by developers who use them and those who hold a large quantity of the currency.
 Unlike fiat currencies, which the government controls, decentralization ensures that a singular entity cannot control the flow and price, ensuring that the money remains stable and safe.

 Sending money across borders is a common use for cryptocurrencies.
-Transaction costs may be lowered to almost nothing or even null using bitcoin.
+Transaction costs may be lowered to almost nothing or even null using Bitcoin.
 This is accomplished by removing the requirement for third-party verification services like VISA or PayPal.
 This eliminates the need for additional transaction fees.
 Transactions involving cryptocurrency, whether local or foreign, are swift.
-Since there are few hurdles to pass, the verification procedure takes just a few minutes.
+Since there are a few hurdles to pass, the verification procedure takes just a few minutes.

 Let us now have a look at the pitfalls of this technology:

 With anonymity and hard to penetrate lines of code comes the additional risk of non-retrievable data.
 If a user loses their wallet’s private key, there is no way to get it back.
 No one will be able to see how many coins are in the wallet since it is secured.
 The user will also suffer a financial loss as a consequence of this.